Symmetries in Quantum Physics

 @ Invariant actions: Michel CRAS(71); Gaeta LMP(93); Hurth & Skenderis NPB(99) [construction of quantum field theories].

-Types of Symmetries > s.a. conformal symmetry [including scale symmetry]; CPT; Permutations.
+Types of Symmetries > s.a. conformal symmetry [including scale symmetry]; CPT symmetry; Permutations.

-* Types: Permutations of particles (exact); Continuous spacetime transformations (exact); Discrete transformations, C, P, T, G-parity, etc (only CPT exact); Gauge transformations (only some are exact).
+* In general: Permutations of particles (exact); Continuous spacetime transformations (exact); Discrete transformations, C, P, T, G-parity, etc (only CPT exact); Gauge transformations (only some are exact).

-* Gauge: They are stronger, more restrictive versions of internal symmetries; Can be related to constraints in the classical theory, but a more general approach uses null vectors of the symplectic structure; In quantum field theory, associated with spin-1 (vector) fields, which are massless if the symmetry is exact.
+* Gauge symmetries: They are stronger, more restrictive versions of internal symmetries; They can be related to constraints in the classical theory, but a more general approach uses null vectors of the symplectic structure; In quantum field theory, they are associated with spin-1 (vector) fields, which are massless if the symmetry is exact.

-* Chiral: Associated with spin-1/2 particles, which are massless if the symmetry is exact.
+* Chiral symmetry: Associated with spin-1/2 particles, which are massless if the symmetry is exact.

 Deformations, Violations, Quantum-Motivated Generalizations > s.a. anomalies; deformations; symmetry breaking.